 Living with a Narcissistic Mother Resulted in C-PTSD

-To live with my mother, I had to carry a taser and pepper spray.
+To live with my mother, I had to carry a taser and a bottle of pepper spray.

 To escape her craziness and to make it to my plane, my friends had to physically protect me.